 The Cansortium Holdings plan to sell cannabis in oil form, whether in drops or capsules, and will likely mimic the pricing structure they have held in other markets.

-With license in hand, Cansortium expects to have the first batch of products ready for distribution to qualified patients by December 2017, with a possibility of being pushed to after the new year.
+With license in hand, Cansortium expects to have the first batch of products ready for distribution to qualified medical consumers by December 2017, with a possibility of being pushed to after the new year.

 According to the Texas Tribune, the Epilepsy Foundation of Central and South Texas estimates nearly 160,000 Texans have intractable epilepsy.
-If a mere 20% (32,000 Texans) are ultimately prescribed CBD and see a reduction of seizures more pronounced than with traditional medication, lawmakers and residents in the state may move to expand the program to include more dispensing organizations, a more diversified medical platform for patients who have other chronic illness where good evidence suggests cannabis can help, and a more streamlined process to bring medical costs down.
+If a mere 20% (32,000 Texans) are ultimately prescribed CBD and see a reduction of seizures more pronounced than with traditional medication, lawmakers and residents in the state may move to expand the program.

 For now, it looks like CBD-only medical marijuana in Texas is moving forward ahead of legislative deadlines.
 With two more licenses on the horizon and one in hand, Texas will soon have medical products for those who have only been failed by traditional treatments.
 Who knows, Christmas may come early this year.